Section 1: Handbook

 3.2.1 Changing Advisors

-Each student must have an Advisory Committee consisting of the advisor and at least three other graduate faculty members, two of whom must be from the Department of Microbiology graduate program.
-All members of the dissertation committee for PhD students must be category P faculty.
+Each Ph.D. student must have a Dissertation Advisory Committee consisting of the advisor and at least three other graduate faculty members, two of whom must be from the Microbiology Graduate Program.
 Students are expected to have formed their Advisory Committee prior to the Summer Semester of their first year and no later than the beginning of the second year of graduate study.
 The student and advisor select suitable committee members based on the student’s research direction(s).
 The advisor will be Chair of the committee.
-All members of the dissertation committee for PhD students must be category P faculty.

 Section 4: Degree Programs